hugomilan/SimEMTher/README.md

 # SimEMTher
 Transmission-line matrix simulator.
 Solver with graphical interface for 2D electromagnetism scattering and temperature propagation (see below).

 Copyright &copy; 2010 to 2016.
-Hugo Fernando Maia Milan (hugofernando@gmail.com).
+Hugo Fernando Maia Milan.

 I developed this software in Matlab years ago (2010 to 2014) and I did not work on it since then.
 However, considering that code for TLM is scarce, I decided to upload it as it is (or better, as "it was").
 It uses GNU GPL v3 so, feel free to modify and use it.